-Source: FOEN © FSO 2019
+Source: FOEN © ESO 2020

 Nitrogen oxides (NOx) are released during the combustion of fuels, with motorised transport being the main source.
 NOx and volatile organic compounds (NMVOC) are precursors for the formation of ozone (O3) and particulate matter.
 NOx together with ammonia (NH3) lead to the acidification and the over-fertilisation of natural ecosystems such as fens and forests.
 Emissions of most air pollutants in Switzerland have decreased since the 1990s.

 Nitrogen oxide efficiency

 Sources: FOEN; FSO - SNA, ESPOP/STATPOP

-© FSO 2019
+© FSO 2020

 Although the gross domestic product (GDP) has grown since 1990, nitrogen oxide (NOx) emissions have fallen, so that nitrogen oxide efficiency has increased.
-This means that in 2017, less NOx was emitted per Swiss franc generated than in previous years.
-The resident population also increased between 1990 and 2017.
+This means that in 2018, less NOx was emitted per Swiss franc generated than in previous years.
+The resident population also increased between 1990 and 2018.
 Consequently, less NOx is released per capita today than several years ago.

 Greenhouse gas footprint

 Greenhouse gas emissions due to final domestic demand

-2017: provisional
+2018: provisional

 Source: FSO - Environmental accounting

-© FSO 2019
+@ FSO 2020

 Due to greenhouse gas emissions, humans intensify the natural greenhouse effect and influence the climate in this way.
 The majority of these greenhouse gas emissions come from the burning of fossil energy carriers.
 The greenhouse gas footprint corresponds to the total greenhouse gas emissions caused in Switzerland and abroad to cover final domestic demand.
-In 2017, Switzerland's greenhouse gas footprint was 119 million tonnes of CO2 equivalents, 66% of which was emitted abroad.
+In 2018, Switzerland's greenhouse gas footprint was 113 million tonnes of CO2 equivalents, 66% of which was emitted abroad.

 Greenhouse gas efficiency

-Aggregate of private household and government final consumption expenditure and gross capital formation.
+aggregate of private household and government final consumption expenditure and gross capital formation

-Source: FSO - Environmental accounting, SNA, ESPOP/STATPOP © FSO 2019 Greenhouse gas efficiency is the ratio of final domestic demand to the greenhouse gas footprint.
+Source: FSO - Environmental accounting, SNA, ESPOP/STATPOP © FSO 2020 Greenhouse gas efficiency is the ratio of final domestic demand to the greenhouse gas footprint.
 Final domestic demand is the aggregate of private household and government consumption expenditure as well as gross capital formation and changes in inventories.
 As this has risen since 2000, and the greenhouse gas footprint has remained fairly stable, the result has been an increase in greenhouse gas efficiency.
 The resident population has also grown since then; consequently the greenhouse gas footprint per person has declined.
-In 2017 it was 14 tonnes of CO_2 equivalents.
-Nitrogen balance of agricultural areas

-Amounts of nitrogen entering agricultural soils or extracted from them
+In 2018 it was 13 tonnes of $\text{CO}2$ equivalents.
+Nitrogen balance of agricultural areas Amounts of nitrogen entering agricultural soils or extracted from them

+Source: FSO - Environmental accounting

+@ FSO 2020

 Nitrogen (N) is used as a fertiliser in agriculture.
-From the excess amount, a part is released into the air as ammonia (NH $3$) and another part is leached as nitrate (NO $3$) into groundwater.
-In the last ten years, the nitrogen surplus has been around 100 000 tonnes per year on average.
+From the excess amount, a part is released into the air as ammonia (NH3) and another part is leached as nitrate (NO3) into groundwater.
+In the last ten years, the nitrogen surplus of agricultural areas has been around 100 000 tonnes per year on average.

-Phosphorus balance of agricultural areas Amounts of phosphorus entering agricultural soils or extracted from them
+Phosphorus balance of agricultural areas

+Amounts of phosphorus entering agricultural soils or extracted from them

+Source: FSO - Environmental accounting

+© FSO 2020

 Phosphorus (P) is one of the main nutrients of plants and is used in agriculture as a fertiliser.
 Excess phosphorus can enter surface water through soils and stimulate algae and plant growth, particularly in lakes.
 When this biomass dies off and decomposes, there may be a shortage of oxygen and thus a disruption of the ecological balance.
-In the last ten years, excess phosphorus has been around 5500 tonnes per year on average.
+In the last ten years, excess phosphorus of agricultural areas has been around 5500 tonnes per year on average.

 Municipal waste